neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

 Running mean
 ************

-Running mean (or running average) is a way to smooth the data.
+The running mean (or running average) is a way to smooth the data.
 Given a certain set of points, a running average will create a new set of data points which will be computed by adding a series of averages of different subsets of the full data set.

 Given for example a sequence :math:`X_i` of :math:`n` points.